js802025/skilldule-template/README.md

 ## Setting Up Your Skilldule
 ### Follow the Template
+-Change the setup page to reflect your processes.
 After you follow the guidelines above you should be able to set up your skilldule on a hosting service and start sharing it with others.
 (readthedocs coming soon)
 ### Custom Setups